 Instructions

-- In a large bowl, whisk together the gluten free flour, the baking soda and the kosher salt.
-Set aside.
+- In a medium bowl, whisk together the ¾ cup plus 2 tablespoons gluten free flour, ½ teaspoon baking soda and the ¼ teaspoon kosher salt until combined.

-- Once combined, scrape down the sides of the bowl with a spatula and using the spatula, fold in ¼ cup plus 2 tablespoons of the sprinkles.
+- Once combined, gently fold in ¼ cup plus 2 tablespoons of sprinkles using a spatula.

 - Pour the extra 2 tablespoons of sprinkles into a small bowl.
 Press the top of each dough ball into the sprinkles and gently press the sprinkles down with your hand to make sure they stick to the dough.